QutEcoacoustics/baw-client/README.md

 ## To build:

-	$ grunt
+	$ npm run build

-and copy the artefacts from the `/bin` directory.
+and copy the artifacts from the `/bin` directory.

 The `grunt` runner will accept three build options that will rewrite important variables.